 Both were sensational but Mays’ Bowman rookie card has long lagged behind that of fellow 1951 rookie Mickey Mantle.
 Currently, Mays rookie cards in near mint (7) grades usually sell for less than half of what Mantle’s rookie cards so.
 Does that mean Mays rookies are undervalued?
 Quite possibly.
 However, there are others to consider, too.

-Here’s the list of the 25 hottest Willie Mays cards on eBay right now.
+In honor of his 1951 debut season, here’s the list of the 51 hottest Willie Mays cards on eBay right now.